 Berryville home prices are not only among the most expensive in Virginia, but Berryville real estate also consistently ranks among the most expensive in America.

 Also of interest is that Berryville has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Berryville does not have a public transit system used by locals to get to and from work.
+Berryville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Berryville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.38% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Berryville is somewhat higher than in the average US city of 21.84%: 28.35% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Berryville in 2018 was $31,832, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $127,328 for a family of four.
+The per capita income in Berryville in 2018 was $35,828, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $143,312 for a family of four.
 However, Berryville contains both very wealthy and poor people as well.

 The most common language spoken in Berryville is English.
 Other important languages spoken here include Spanish and Chinese.